Travelling Europe while studying - Schengen visas

 There is a new Entry/Exit System (EES) for the EU starting in 2025.
 EES is designed to improve border security within the EU and its neighbouring countries, and reduce illegal migration in the Schengen area.
 It will automate border control checks to help the EU stop visitors overstaying.
 EES is part of wider work the EU is doing to strengthen their border security.

 In 2025, the EU will introduce the new European Travel Information and Authorisation System (ETIAS) as part of this system.
-ETIAS will be comparable to similar systems in the UK(ETA), USA (ESTA), Canada (eTA), and Australia (eVisitor).
+The ETIAS system will be comparable to similar systems in the UK(ETA), USA (ESTA), Canada (eTA), and Australia (eVisitor).

 Once issued, it's linked to your passport and lasts for three years (or until passport expiry date, whichever date comes first).
 If you get a new passport, you need to get a new ETIAS travel authorisation.